 2. Monetary tightening may be coming to an end, but interest rates will likely remain high for now.

-At Healy Consultants Group PLC, we are happy to assist you with your business registration process in Asia-Pacific and the rest of the world.
+At Healy Consultants Group, we are happy to assist you with your business registration process in Asia-Pacific and the rest of the world.